NGonline/Notes/Java.md

 - If you are calling `return` from `case` statements, the compiler will complain if you do not have a `default` -- even if you have covered all the possible values.

 ### Extension
-- Since Java does not support ultiple inheritance, you cannot create an enum via inheritance.
+- Since Java does not support multiple inheritance, you cannot create an enum via inheritance.
 - It is possible to create an enum that implements one or more interfaces.

 ## The Mystery of **values()**